 If the vehicle diagnostic system determines that the fuel filler cap is loose, improperly installed, or damaged, a loose gascap indicator will display in the telltale display area.
-Tighten the fuel filler cap properly and press the SELECT button to turn off the message.
-If the problem continues, the message will appear the next time the vehicle is started.
+Tighten the fuel filler cap properly.

 A loose, improperly installed, or damaged fuel filler cap may also turn on the Malfunction Indicator Light (MIL).
+If the message continues to appear for more than three days after tightening the gas cap, have the vehicle serviced by an authorized service center immediately.

-• Windshield Washer Fluid Low Indicator
+Windshield Washer Fluid Low Indicator